Tyson Foods logo

 Negative Impacts

-• Supply chain disruption risks
+• Supply chain disruptions risk food security

 Positive Outcomes

-• Enhanced brand reputation and trust
+• Enhanced food security and stability

 Key Metrics